This post may contain affiliate links. Read our Affiliate Policy to learn more.

 Despite the overwhelming feeling that came with being touched, Grandin craved tight hugs and deep touch pressure.
 Could she give herself the same deep touch pressure that was proving so beneficial for her livestock?

-To satisfy her cravings for deep touch pressure and quell her anxiety, Grandin invented a machine at age 18.
+To satisfy her cravings for deep touch pressure and quell her anxiety, Grandin invented a machine at age 18 in 1965.

 This became what we know of as the Squeeze Machine, or Hug Machine.
 To begin with, Grandin would use the Squeeze Machine for 15 minutes and found that it would reduce her anxiety for up to an hour.
 Eventually she was able to determine the correct pressure to allow her to use the Squeeze Machine for up to an hour and a half.